 Volunteering & citizen science

-It might seem counterintuitive but you dont have to live by the coast to volunteer and help protect the ocean.
+You don't have to live by the coast to volunteer and help protect the ocean.
 There are many ways to give your time to help ensure a better future for our sea.

 Beach cleaning